why does our hair fall out when we’re stressed or anxious?

 Loss of appetite

 If stress affects your appetite and you find yourself eating less, your body will start to conserve the calories you do eat for vital bodily functions, like those of your brain, heart and liver.
 Unfortunately, hair growth isn’t top of the priority list for a stressed-out body.
+A key factor in the link between hair loss and stress.

 Reaching for the wrong foods

 When we feel frazzled, sometimes we just can’t muster up the energy to cook a meal from scratch – we hear you!
-However, reaching for high-energy fast foods and ready meals isn’t the answer; in fact, we’re sorry to say, they can make it worse.
+However, reaching for high-energy fast foods and ready meals isn’t the answer.
+In fact, we’re sorry to say, they can make it worse.

 Long-term stress can result in a low sex drive and poor quality hair health among other symptoms.
-Unfortunately for our hair health (and our sex life!), energy and micronutrients are diverted away from sex organs and hair follicles when we’re suffering from long-term stress; instead they’re shuttled to the adrenal gland, the central nervous system and cardio-respiratory centres.
+Unfortunately for our hair health (and our sex life!), energy and micronutrients are diverted away from sex organs and hair follicles when we’re suffering from long-term stress.
+Instead, they’re shuttled to the adrenal gland, the central nervous system and cardio-respiratory centres.

 Taking time to de-stress is important for mood, sleep and ultimately hair.
 Try to give yourself an hour every day to unwind and relax.
 This should help alleviate unnecessary adrenal strain and help keep your hormones balanced.
 Read a book, have a bath, practise mindfulness or even yoga – all of these will help you relax.
+An excellent way of combating stress and hair loss.